 Too many people -- both job seekers and those who think they have "permanent jobs" -- avoid doing some simple things on LinkedIn that would greatly improve the impact of their LinkedIn Profile and presence.

 "Fixing" your LinkedIn Profile is often an intimidating thought.
 Hours and hours of adding and editing content to your Profile doesn't sound like fun.

 So, don't spend hours and hours.
-Start off the New Year with these tweaks, quickly done, which will payoff for you in the long-run.
+Start with these tweaks, quickly done, which will payoff for you in the long-run.

 I'm not talking 2 hours a day on LinkedIn.
 Done well, developing the habit of spending 5 or 10 minutes on LinkedIn once or twice a weekday will pay off for you.

 Done well, developing the habit of spending an extra 5 or 10 minutes on LinkedIn once or twice a weekday will pay off for you in both the short-term and the long-term.

 Some of these tweaks need to be done only once.
 Others are most effective if you do them every day (an excellent habit to get into!).
 Choose the ones that work the best for you.

 Make these LinkedIn tweaks a regular part of your day.